terminusdb/terminusdb/CONTRIBUTING.md

     >
     > This is a paragraph describing my change."

+## Development environment

+One of the easier ways to set up a development environment is by forking the git repository, cloning it and checking out the `dev` branch.
+Docker is a prerequisite for setting it up this way, an alternative is following the instructions in [BUILD.md](BUILD.md).

+1. Make a fork on GitHub
+2. Clone the repository with `git clone git@github.com:[your_username]/terminus-server.git`
+3. Go to the directory `cd terminus-server`.
+4. Run `docker run -it --mount type=bind,source="$(pwd)",target=/app/terminusdb -p 6363:6363 --rm  terminusdb/terminus-server:latest`
+   inside the terminus-server directory.
+It will mount the current sources to the Docker container.
+5. Run `make` inside the swipl console after you changed the code.

 ## Coding conventions

 We have a house style for prolog, especially for conditionals.
 We will be releasing a prolog mode for emacs soon that